isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 This year, I am pleased to share that we are expanding our horizons further by including Xiamen, China in addition to Brunei and Ho Chi Minh, Vietnam, to our overseas learning journeys.

-Section C3: One Class, One Kampong, One Serangoon
+***Section C3: One Class, One Kampong, One Serangoon***

 ![](/images/About%20Us/Principal's%20Message%202025/Slide22.png)

-12 - To deepen our culture of care in the Serangoon family, we have embarked on an initiative since 2024 - 'One Class, One Kampong, One Serangoon'.
+12 - To deepen our culture of care in the Serangoon family, we have embarked on an initiative since 2024 - **'One Class, One Kampong, One Serangoon'**.
 Every student matters.
 This approach is both inclusive and targeted - we focus on uplifting our students through enhanced class experiences while ensuring dedicated and more customized support for those who may require them.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide23.png)

 13 - The Student Development Team has worked tirelessly to enhance this support network via a more cohesive support system for our students.
 I am particularly proud of how our Form Teachers have embraced this initiative.
-They now have access to a specially designed FT toolbox, equipped with valuable resources including data analytics dashboard, SEL check-in surveys, and social network analysis.
-This data-driven approach helps our teachers understand their students better and provide more timely and targeted support.
+They now have access to a **specially designed FT toolbox**, equipped with valuable resources including data analytics dashboard, SEL check-in surveys, and social network analysis.
+This **data-driven approach** helps our teachers understand their students better and provide more timely and targeted support.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide24.png)

 14 - While data gives valuable insights, it's how we leverage this information that truly transforms our class ecosystem.
 Our teachers engage in purposeful collaboration, triangulating various data points to build comprehensive student profiles.
-This data-informed, team-based approach ensures that every decision we make, from classroom seating arrangements, student leadership opportunities or the adjustment in strategies or interventional plan can all contribute meaningfully to building a positive class culture where every student can thrive.
+This **data-informed, team-based approach** ensures that every decision we make, from classroom seating arrangements, student leadership opportunities or the adjustment in strategies or interventional plan can all contribute meaningfully to building a positive class culture where every student can thrive.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide25.png)